Subscription Billing Model

 Fixed / Flat-Rate Pricing

-Pricing based on a single product, a fixed set of features, or a fixed price per month.
+Pricing is based on a single product, a fixed set of features, or a fixed price per month.

 Tiered Pricing

-Pricing is based on a tiered system (i.e. basic to premium), with more features added as the price increases.
+Pricing is based on a tiered system (i.e., basic to premium), with more features added as the price increases.

 Per Unit/User